It isn’t just for Functional Medicine practitioners

 What the root cause looks like in sales

 Imagine instead that Mary takes the time to understand Dr. Jane’s business challenges.
 For example, does Mary know what percentage of Dr. Jane’s overall revenue is represented by supplement sales?
-Does Mary know what Dr. Jane wants that percentage to be, vs what it actually is?
+How compliant are Dr. Jane's patients?
+Do they buy the product once and then go somewhere else for an inferior product?

 The benefits of taking a root cause approach

-By helping to identify the root cause of Dr. Jane’s business challenges, Mary achieves three main things:
+By identifying the root cause of Dr. Jane’s business challenges, Mary achieves three main things:

 Mary has become a problem-solver for Dr. Jane, not just a product-pusher

-Dr. Jane now has the ability to reach her goals for supplement sales in her practice (which also means she will re-order in growing quantities in the future)
+Dr. Jane can now reach her goals for supplement sales in her practice (and her account will grow in the future)

 Mary has now created a relationship built on trust, where she can lead Dr. Jane to envision greater possibilities for her practice in the future